A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Introduction

 \begin{thm} We have

 \end{thm}

 Nonetheless, Theorem \ref{th:main} cries for combinatorial explanation, but a combinatorial proof eluded the first and third authors for several years.
-The remaining authors joined this project in Summer 2022 as part of the AMS Mathematics Research Community \emph{Trees in Many Contexts}, during which we found a combinatorial proof for Theorem \ref{th:main}; this proof is the main focus of our paper.
-To give a combinatorial proof for Theorem \ref{th:main}, we in fact give a combinatorial proof for the following identity relating the numbers $w_{2k+1,k,m}$ to Narayana numbers. \begin{thm} For all $k \geq 1$ and $m\geq 0$, we have
+The remaining authors joined this project in Summer 2022 as part of the AMS Mathematics Research Community \emph{Trees in Many Contexts}, during which we found a combinatorial proof for Theorem \ref{th:main}.
+This proof is the main focus of the current paper.
+In fact, we give a combinatorial proof for the following identity relating the numbers $w_{2k+1,k,m}$ to Narayana numbers. \begin{thm} For all $k \geq 1$ and $m\geq 0$, we have

 \end{thm} Observe that Theorem \ref{th:main} follows immediately from Theorem \ref{th:relationNandW} and the symmetry of the Narayana numbers.
-Our combinatorial proof of Theorem \ref{th:relationNandW} requires heavy use of the cycle lemma, as well as an alternate interpretation of the numbers $w_{n,k,m}$ in terms of plane trees.
-We also generalize Theorem \ref{th:relationNandW} to a relationship between the $w_{n,k,m}$ and a family of generalized Narayana numbers introduced by Callan ~\cite{callan}.
-Along the way, we provide a combinatorial proof for our explicit formula for the numbers $w_{n,k,m}$ stated in Theorem ~\ref{t-explicit}.
-In fact, many of our results generalize to the numbers $w_{n, k_{1}, k_{2}, \ldots, k_{r}}$, defined to be the number of Dyck paths of semilength $n$ with $k_{1}$ $UD$-factors, $k_{2}$ $UUD$-factors, \dots , and $k_{r}$ $U^{r}D$-factors.
+Our combinatorial proof of Theorem \ref{th:relationNandW} requires heavy use of the cycle lemma.
+We show that analogous statements to Theorem~\ref{th:main} and Theorem~\ref{th:relationNandW} hold for the numbers $w_{2k-1,k,m}$.
+We also generalize Theorem \ref{th:relationNandW} to a relationship between the $w_{n,k,m}$ and a family of generalized Narayana numbers introduced by Callan ~\cite{callan} (see Theorem~\ref{thm:simplify}).

+Using the ideas in the combinatorial proofs of Theorem~\ref{th:main} and Theorem~\ref{t-explicit}, we establish the following more general statements for $w_{n, k_{1}, k_{2}, \ldots, k_{r}}$, defined to be the number of Dyck paths of semilength $n$ with $k_{1}$ $UD$-factors, $k_{2}$ $UUD$-factors, \dots , and $k_{r}$ $U^{r}D$-factors.